krz8/petulant/manual.md

 - [The Data-Oriented Interface](#data)

-  Here you can simply call Petulant and get back one easy-to-read data structure representing the entire command-line.
-Small to medium sized applications will probably use this most, as it's the simplest to work with for most projects.
+  Here you can simply call Petulant as with the functional interface, but instead you get back one easy-to-read data structure representing the entire command-line.

 - [The Specification-Driven Interface](#spec)